Procedurally generated visual poetry

-I was inspired by Lewis Thomas’s wonderful comparison between human speech and the pursuits of social insects:
+I was inspired to write a program that generates concrete poetry upon reading Lewis Thomas’s wonderful comparison between human speech and the pursuits of social insects:

 Ant nests accrete from the tiny bits of earth that each worker carries in its mandibles.
-In the concrete poems generated by this program, sculptural forms are shaped by the dirt clods of language — the letters of our alphabet.
+Here, sculptural forms are shaped by the dirt clods of language — the letters of our alphabet.

-Each time the program is run, a number of animal species are randomly selected from a list; the letters in each species’ name is sorted according to character density (e.g. seal → slea); a photo to represent each animal is found by searching Google Images; and finally, the reordered letters are mapped to the pixel intensities of the found images.
+Each time the program runs, a random set of species are selected to have the letters of their name sorted by character density (e.g. seal → slea).
+These letters are then mapped to the pixel intensities of images extracted from Google.